 Kitchen Design* Appliances – hide it or show it?

-If you have some ample kitchen space and hate when the kitchen counter is cluttered with appliances like a toaster, kettle, microwave or blender, you can smartly hide it.
+If you have ample kitchen space and hate when the kitchen counter is cluttered with appliances like a toaster, kettle, microwave or blender, you can smartly hide it.
 When you go for the bespoke kitchen design the options are really open.
 You can find a practical solution in every corner of your kitchen

 When you go for the bespoke kitchen design the options are really open.
 You can find practical solutions in every corner of your kitchen